Growing and Harvesting Basil So it Produces All Season Long

 Basil varies in height a bit based on variety, but most basil plants grow about one to two foot tall.

-Varieties of basil to grow
+Varieties of Basil to Grow

 There are numerous varieties of basil to plant in the garden.
 Genovese basil is the popular heirloom that many of us plant in our gardens (it’s a favorite for making pesto), but there are a dizzying number of other basil varieties to choose from.